zonemaster/zonemaster-backend/docs/API.md

 #### `"params"`

-An object with the property:
+An object with the properties:

 * `"domain"`: A *domain name*, required.
 The domain whose DNS records are requested.
+* `"language"`: A [Language Tag], optional, used for validation error messages translation, the default value is defined in the [language section] of the configuration.

 #### `"result"`